-Eating mushrooms up in the mountains of Oaxaca and enjoying the incredible views there remains one of my favourite travel chapters of my life.
+Eating mushrooms up in the mountains of Oaxaca and enjoying the incredible views there remains one of my favourite chapters of my life.
 If you’re travelling through Mexico and in search of some exploration via a psychedelic adventure, well good news, you’re in a country with an incredible legacy of psychedelic use that continues to the present day.
 As well as peyote to be found in the desert and salvia to be chewed with Mazatec shamans, there are plenty of mushies to be munched.
 If it is indeed mushrooms that you’re after, I wrote this guide for you, to give you some info to help you on your way.

 Where Can I Find Shrooms?

-You want to head to the state of Oaxaca.
+The state of Oaxaca.
 There are two towns in Oaxaca where you can source shrooms; Huautla de Jimenéz and San Jose Del Pacifico.
 Huautla de Jimenéz is where Maria Sabina lived and famously gave Gordon Watson his first dose – a historic dose that ended up turning on the West.
 I’ve heard there are many shamans in Huautla and that people might even be greeting you as you get off the bus – but I haven’t been so I can’t give advice.
 Here’s a link to an interesting blog post from someone who has been.

 San Jose Del Pacifico